 The Numbers Don't Lie

-These aren't pessimistic projections—they're documented results from RAND Corporation, MIT Sloan, and S&P Global research.
+These aren't pessimistic projections.
+They're documented results from RAND Corporation's peer-reviewed research.
 The AI industry has a success problem, and it's not because the technology doesn't work.

 The Real Problem: Implementation Before Understanding

-Here's the pattern we see repeatedly: An organization feels pressure to "do something with AI."
+Here's the pattern I see repeatedly, an organization feels pressure to "do something with AI."
 Leadership attends a conference, reads about competitors' AI initiatives, or gets cornered by a vendor with impressive demos.
 Within weeks, they've committed to a platform, hired consultants, and started a pilot project.

 Six months later, they have an expensive tool that nobody uses, a confused team, and serious questions about whether AI was ever the right solution.

-- Technology-First Thinking: Choosing a platform before defining the problem.
+- Technology-First Thinking: Choosing the latest technology instead of focusing on solving real problems for real users.
 "We need AI" isn't a business requirement.

 What Successful AI Adoption Looks Like

-The 5% of companies achieving real results from AI share common characteristics.
+The organizations getting real results from AI share common characteristics.
 They didn't rush.
 They didn't chase hype.
 They built understanding before building systems.

 Education First

 Leadership developed genuine AI fluency before making technology decisions.
-They can explain—in their own words—what AI does and doesn't do well.
+They can explain, in their own words, what AI does and doesn't do well.
+This is the single biggest differentiator I've seen between projects that succeed and projects that don't.

 Problem-Driven Selection

-They started with specific, measurable business problems and worked backward to technology solutions—not the other way around.
+They started with specific, measurable business problems and worked backward to technology solutions.
+Not the other way around.
+"Our customer response time is 48 hours and needs to be 4" is a business requirement.
+"We need a chatbot" is not.

 Governance by Design